SaidTorres3/video-editor/README.md

 - **Codec Options**: Copy video/audio codecs for a fast cut or convert to H.264
 - **Bitrate or Target Size**: When converting to H.264 you can either set a bitrate or specify a desired final size; only the chosen option is shown
 - **Progress Window**: A small window shows export progress in real time
-- **Optional B2 Upload**: When credentials are configured the exported file is uploaded to Backblaze B2 automatically and the download URL is shown
+- **Optional Cloud Upload**: Exported files can be uploaded automatically to Backblaze B2 or catbox.moe and the download URL is shown

 ## Technical Implementation